-What is simple return?
+What is your simple return?

-How is simple return calculated?
+How is your simple return calculated?

 For example, if you’d invested £1,000 and it grew to £1,100 after a year, your current earnings would be £100.
 To calculate your simple return, you’d divide your current earnings of £100 by your net contribution of £1,000, which results in a simple return of 10%.

 At Moneybox, you can calculate your simple return using the current earnings and net contributions shown on your Breakdown screen.

 One of the quirks of simple return is the skewing effect of recent contributions and withdrawals.
 This means contributing into your account decreases your simple return, and withdrawing from your account increases it.

 Using our first example, if you withdrew £500 at the end of the year, you’d now find your simple return to be 20% (calculated by dividing £100 by £500).
 This doesn’t mean that your investment performance has increased by 10%, it just means the withdrawal reduced the total balance in your account that the increase in value is compared against.

 This is why we introduced time-weighted return, which is an alternative way to measure how your account has performed, and it removes the skewing effect.